-- " Fully fund the administrative expenses of the Social Security Administration (SSA) to ensure that the service needs of the public are met, particularly for people applying for disability benefits and those who request a hearing; - " Monitor changes in the process for determining disability and ensure the protection of claimants' due process rights to an individualized decision, including the right to a full and fair administrative hearing by an independent decision-maker who provides impartial fact-finding and adjudication; - " Require SSA to minimize overpayments by establishing an efficiently working, beneficiary-friendly, system for collection of earnings reports and adjustments of benefits payments.
-Require SSA to waive non-fraudulent overpayments when SSA has failed to notify the beneficiary within a reasonable time period; and

-" Provide oversight to review and improve the representative payee system.
+- " Fully fund the administrative expenses of SSA to ensure that the service needs of the public are met, particularly for people applying for disability benefits and those who request a hearing; - " Monitor changes in the processes for determining disability and ensure the protection of claimants' due process rights to an individualized decision, including the right to a full and fair administrative hearing by an independent decisionmaker who provides impartial fact-finding and adjudication; - " Require SSA to minimize overpayments by establishing an efficiently working, beneficiary-friendly, system for collection of earnings reports and adjustments of benefits payments.
+Require SSA to waive non-fraudulent overpayments when SSA has failed to notify the beneficiary within a reasonable time period; and - " Provide oversight to review and improve the representative payee system.